shellphish-support-syndicate/aixcc-finals-team-interviews/5---TeamAtlanta/transcript.md

 ## CTF Comparison and Future Predictions

 **Adam:** Question I have real quick for hanqing95 over here.
-How is the AIC in your mind because you've been involved in some top CTF teams, top CTFs.
-How's the AIC compared to a CTF?
+How is the AIxCC in your mind because you've been involved in some top CTF teams, top CTFs.
+How's the AIxCC compared to a CTF?

 **Hanqing:** I actually feel like it is the next the next version of CGC.
 So compared to the CTF we you know in the CTF we usually focus on how to exploit the bugs, how to exploit the low quality bugs actually but for this competition we are more focusing on the bug finding.
 It is pretty different from the CTF.
 You you know in the CTF we usually usually do the reverse engineering by using human.
 In this case in the competition we need to replicate ourselves to to make our agents our system to mimic the ideas in our mind that's also the philosophy for us to design the system to replicate the security researchers into the agents.